Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$

 We confirm in Figure \ref{fig:rightwrong} (left plot) that the nonmergers that are incorrectly classified have a higher mean sSFR than the nonmergers that are correctly classified.
 The right plot on Figure \ref{fig:rightwrong} shows that mergers misclassified as nonmergers have a lower mean sSFR than the mergers correctly classified, especially with a few low sSFR galaxies causing a longer tail of the missclassified distribution.

 In order to confirm that color information is not hindering our model, we additionally ran two versions of a greyscale CNN.
-One model was fed a single image that summed the flux from all three filters in preprocessing, and thus did not have the breakdown of astronomical filters than the three channel CNN did.
-The other was given a single filter F814W image.
-Both greyscale CNNs had $\sim10\%$ lower overall accuracies than our main three channel model.
-More nonmergers were misclassified as mergers in the greyscale CNNs, leading to the decrease in accuracy.
-Additionally, both greyscale models still saw a gradient with sSFR in the latent space, implying that the CNN was able to pick up on sSFR even without astronomical filter information, purely from morphology.
-Taking filters away did not decrease a reliance on star formation, and appears to have removed some key features the model used when separating mergers from nonmergers.
+One model was fed a single image that summed the flux from all three filters in preprocessing, and thus did not have the breakdown of astronomical filters that the three-channel CNN did.
+The other was given a single filter \textbf{F160W} image. \textbf{The model trained on summed images performed similarly to the three-channel CNN (accuracy of 61.96\%, compared to the three-channel 63.56\%), but the F160W-only model barely learned (accuracy 54.70\%).
+See details and performance metrics of these models in Appendix~\ref{sec:app}.
+Neither greyscale model added any physical insight into classifications, or removed the sSFR bias successfully}.
+Taking input channels away did not decrease a reliance on star formation, and appears to have removed some key features the model used when separating mergers from nonmergers.